Muuruvesi

-Muuruvesi is a village and a former municipality of Finland at the time of its existence in the Kuopio Province, now in Northern Savonia.
+Muuruvesi is a village and a former municipality of Finland.
+During its existence as a municipality, it was part of the Kuopio Province, and it now belongs to the region of North Savo.
 Together with Säyneinen, it was consolidated with Juankoski in 1971, since 2017 part of Kuopio.

 Geography

 The municipality bordered Juankoski, Säyneinen, Nilsiä, Kaavi, Tuusniemi, Riistavesi and Siilinjärvi.

 Villages

 History

 Muuruvesi has existed at least since the 1620s.
-At the time, it was a part of the Kuopio parish.
-As Nilsiä became a chapel community under Kuopio in 1769, Muuruvesi was became a part of it.
+At the time, it was a part of the Kuopio Parish.
+As Nilsiä became a chapel community under Kuopio in 1769, Muuruvesi became a part of it.

 Nilsiä became a separate parish in 1816.
-A division of the Nilsiä parish was ordered in 1899, splitting Muuruvesi and Varpaisjärvi from it, however Muuruvesi only became a functional parish in 1900 and started producing its own church registers in 1908.
+A division of the Nilsiä Parish was ordered in 1899, splitting Muuruvesi and Varpaisjärvi from it, however Muuruvesi only became a functional parish in 1900 and started producing its own church registers in 1908.
 Juankoski was transferred from Nilsiä to Muuruvesi in 1907, remaining a part of it until Juankoski became a separate parish in 1923.

 Together with Säyneinen, Muuruvesi was consolidated with the town of Juankoski in 1971.
 Juankoski was later consolidated with Kuopio in 2017.